FuelLabs/sway-rfcs/rfcs/0010-references.md

 [motivation]: #motivation

-There currently exists a kludge of features on top of heap pointers that have various levels of type correctness, offer various paradigms and have less than coherent syntax.
+There currently exists a kludge of features on top of pointers that have various levels of type correctness, offer various paradigms and have less than coherent syntax.

-We want to clarify the rules for passing heap data to and from functions, how they are expressed in the type system and through syntax, and eliminate untyped values such as `raw_ptr` and `raw_slice`.
+We want to clarify the rules for passing dynamic data to and from functions, how they are expressed in the type system and through syntax, and eliminate untyped values such as `raw_ptr` and `raw_slice`.